alschultz2/miniproject2AS/README.md

 I decided for this project, I wanted to see how much area each country has.
 I.e, I wanted to show the area of all the countries in the world.

+There will be a couple graphs to show what some countries total land area are, and what their usable agricultural land is.

 ## Pip install instructions
 In order to install all of the files necessary for the program, please run the following: